Birth & Death Certificates

 No additional fees for regular mail

-We accept Cash, Visa, MasterCard, Discover, or Money Order.
+We accept Cash, Visa, MasterCard, Discover, or Money Orders.
 CHECKS ARE NOT ACCEPTED.
-All requests are process within 1-2 Business days from time received.
-Unless marked for expedited services, all requests will be sent back regular mail.
+All requests are processed within 1-2 business days of receiving them.
+Unless marked for expedited services, all requests will be sent back by regular mail.
 This office is not responsible for items lost in the mail.
-Expedited tracking number is offered for additional charge.
+An expedited tracking number is offered for an additional charge.

 Phone (940) 761-7802

 Monday - Friday